MattHalloran/ReactGraphQLTemplate/README.md

 ## Deploying project
 Currently, the cheapest way to deploy a web project seems to be through VPS hosting.
 [Here](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-ubuntu-20-04-server-on-a-digitalocean-droplet) is an example of how to do this on DigitalOcean.
 Instead of a plain Ubuntu server, however, it is easier to install one that already contains Docker.

+### Setting up DNS
+The site can be accessed by the VPS's IP address, but in most cases you'll want to associate the server with a domain name.
+There are many places to buy domains, but I use [Google Domains](https://domains.google)

+Once you buy a domain, you must set up the correct DNS records.
+This can be done through the site that you bought the domain from, or the site that you bought the VPS from.
+[Here](https://www.youtube.com/watch?v=wYDDYahCg60) is a good example. **Note**: DNS changes may take several hours to take effect

 Once you are connected to your VPS, do the following:
 1. git clone <your_projects_url>
 2. Edit .env variables